 The importance of a visual effect is no secret for anyone trying to attract online traffic and increase their conversion rates.
 Your visitors will leave your site within seconds if their first look doesn’t appeal to them.

-That’s why, when building a website from scratch, it’s essential to work on its web design while keeping in mind the general aesthetics of your brand – this is what keeps a visitor hooked to your site.
+That’s why, when building a WordPress website from scratch, it’s essential to work on its web design while keeping in mind the general aesthetics of your brand – this is what keeps a visitor hooked to your site.

 When choosing a theme, pay special attention to: